awsdocs/aws-cloud9-user-guide/doc_source/sample-dotnetcore.md

    1. Save the file\.
 To do this, press the `Esc` key \(`-- INSERT ---` will disappear from the end of the display\), type `:wq` \(to write to and then quit the file\), and then press `Enter`\.

-1. Load the \.NET Core 2 SDK by sourcing the `.bashrc` file\.
+1. Load the \.NET Core SDK by sourcing the `.bashrc` file\.

    ```
    . ~/.bashrc
    ```

-1. Confirm the \.NET Core 2 SDK is loaded by running \.NET Core CLI with the ** `--help` ** option\.
+1. Confirm the \.NET Core SDK is loaded by running \.NET Core CLI with the ** `--help` ** option\.

    ```
    dotnet --help
    ```

-   If successful, the \.NET Core 2 SDK version number is displayed, with additional usage information\.
+   If successful, the \.NET Core SDK version number is displayed, with additional usage information\.

-1. If you no longer want to keep the \.NET Core 2 SDK installer script in your environment, you can delete it as follows\.
+1. If you no longer want to keep the \.NET Core SDK installer script in your environment, you can delete it as follows\.

    ```
    rm dotnet-install.sh
    ```

-## Step 2: Create a \.NET Core Console Application Project<a name="sample-dotnetcore-app"></a>
+## Step 2: Create a \.NET Core console application project<a name="sample-dotnetcore-app"></a>

 In this step, you use \.NET Core to create a project named `hello`\.
 This project contains all of the files that \.NET Core needs to run a simple application from the terminal in the IDE\.
 The application's code is written in C\#\.